tamirhemo/simulations/system/README.md

 # System

-An interace to generate simulations of distributed systems realized as a set of agents and a set of message-passing channels.
+An interace to generate simulations of distributed systems realized as actors passing messages along channels.
 The user only needs to write an implementation of each Agent's inner logic and a function that sets up the initial conditions.

 Setting up the initial conditions is relatively simple using the system api and does not require any involvement in the inner workings.